 #9 Liquid Polymer Clay I LOVE using liquid clay for all my clay charms.
 I use liquid Sculpey translucent or clear.

 #10 Chalk Pastels and Paintbrush I use chalk pastels to achieve the baked look on most of my charms.
 I recommend finding a soft paintbrush to brush on the pastels and keep it out of dust.
 I use the Master Touch earthtone set of pastels from Hobby Lobby.

-#11 Rolling Pin This is yet another commonly used tool I use!
-Its definitely a must have.
+#11 Rolling Pin This is yet another common tool I use!
+It is definitely a must have.